 Academies and Free Schools must comply with statutory requirements for Key Stage 1.
 The process for academies to notify STA about which LA they intend to use for moderating their teacher assessment (TA) has changed.
 All academies will be presumed to be working with their geographical LA.
-Academies must have a written agreement in place with their chosen LA by Friday 14th December.
-If academies wish to use a non-geographical LA, they must notify STA which LA this will be, through NCA tools, by Friday 14th December.
+Academies must have a written agreement in place with their chosen LA by Friday 22nd November.
+If academies wish to use a non-geographical LA, they must notify STA which LA this will be, through the LA, by Friday 22nd November.
 Academies will be charged by the LA they select for this service.

 If an Independent School wishes to submit its results to the Department for inclusion in the national summary of results it must employ an LA and take part in their moderation process - moderated in the first year it participates and then at least once in every four-year cycle.
+They must inform the STA which LA by Friday 13th December.

-Slough will not charge maintained schools an additional fee for any appeals submitted by the school, following changes to judgements during an external moderation visit.
+Slough will not charge schools an additional fee for any appeals submitted by the school, following changes to judgements during an external moderation visit.